 What Flat Iron Should You Buy?

 Now, each individual flat iron has its own heat settings.
-The texture of your hair will help factor in what setting you’ll put it on.
+The texture of your hair will determine what temperature you will need to use.

-Cheaper flat irons that you find at your local beauty store will work with settings that automatically begin on a higher temperature than more expensive flat irons and if the density of your hair is right, then you won’t need to adjust the temperature at all, if it even allows you to.
+Cheap flat irons you find at your local beauty store will work with settings that automatically begin on a higher temperature than more expensive flat irons.
+If the density of your hair is right, then you won’t need to adjust the temperature at all.
 But if your hair is thin the temperature might be to high which could potentially do more harm than good.

 If your hair is damaged or very thin: Between 250-300 degrees.